OcularEngineering/ocular/README.md

 This command initializes the containers specified in the `docker-compose.local.yml` file.
 It might take a few moments to complete, depending on your computer and internet connection.

-Once the `docker compose up` process completes, you should have your local version of Ocular up and running within Docker containers.
+Once the `docker compose` process completes, you should have your local version of Ocular up and running within Docker containers.
 You can access it at `http://localhost:3001`.

 Remember to keep the Docker application open as long as you're working with your local Ocular instance.